Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Large scale experiments

-\textbf{Out-of-domain generalization.} As illustrated in Section \ref{sec:target-ood}, standard SSCL methods, e.g., SimCLR, MoCo, etc., could suffer from OOD shift.
+\paragraph{Domain Transfer.} We first conduct experiments on the traditional self-supervision domain transfer benchmark.
+We compare MoCo-v2 and $t$-MoCo-v2 on Aircraft, Birdsnap, Caltech101, Cars, CIFAR10, CIFAR100, DTD, Pets, and SUN397.
+We follow transfer settings in~\cite{ericsson2021well} to finetune the pre-trained models.
+The results are reported in Table~\ref{tab:iid_dataset}.
+Our model $t$-MoCo-v2 surpasses MoCo-v2 in 8 out of 9 datasets, showing a significantly stronger transfer ability.
+Notice that our model is pre-trained with 200 epochs, surprisingly, compared with the original MoCo-v2 model pre-trained with 800 epochs, the fine-tuning results of $t$-MoCo-v2 are still better on Birdsnap, Caltech101, CIFAR100, and SUN397. \paragraph{Out-of-domain generalization.} As illustrated in Section \ref{sec:target-ood}, standard SSCL methods, e.g., SimCLR, MoCo, etc., could suffer from OOD shift.
 To demonstrate the advantage of our modification, we investigate the effectiveness of our method on OOD generalization benchmarks: PACS~\cite{Li2017DeeperBA}, VLCS~\cite{Fang2013UnbiasedML}, Office-Home~\cite{Venkateswara2017DeepHN}.
 We follow the standard way to conduct the experiment, i.e., choosing one domain as the test domain and using the remaining domains as training domains, which is named the leave-one-domain-out protocol.
 As can be seen in Table~\ref{tab:ood_dataset}, our $t$-MoCo-v2 indicates significant improvement over MoCo-v2.
 Both experiments indicate our modification exhibits substantial enhancement for domain transfer and OOD generalization ability.
 Similar to domain transfer scenario, compared with the original MoCo-v2 model pre-trained with 800 epochs, $t$-MoCo-v2 is better on all of the three datasets.
 More experiment details, including detailed comparisons, are in Appendix \ref{app:exp}.